Advanced Technology Ventures

 With over 25 years’ experience in healthcare, Susan is recognized as a visionary leader in development and commercialization of new medical technologies in both medical device and pharmaceutical sectors as well as both start-up and large companies.

-Susan currently serves as Executive in Residence on KCK Group’s Medical Technology team, where she applies her expertise to their portfolio of commercial stage companies and evaluates new investment opportunities.
+Susan is the President and CEO of Zenflow, Inc. and serves as Executive in Residence on KCK Group’s Medical Technology team, where she applies her expertise to their portfolio of commercial stage companies and evaluates new investment opportunities.
 Ms. Stimson also serves as a Board member for Avelas, a pharmaceutical-device company in the oncology sector and is a founding team member of MedtechWomen, an organization dedicated to advancing women in healthcare.

 She previously served as Chief Strategy Officer of Intersect ENT, a publicly traded medical device company.
 As part of the founding team of Intersect ENT, Susan played an instrumental role in the company’s evolution from R&D stage to high growth commercial business by building and leading a variety of its commercial and strategic functions and also led the company’s transformation from medical device to pharmaceutical business as General Manager.